 If an AI design for an elegance seller, for circumstances, is trained on a limited scope of skin tones, it can end up being biassed, and give insufficient or inaccurate referrals to a customer whose skin colour does not fit within that training information.
 At worst, this might perpetuate hazardous stereotypes and marginalise potential clients,” Bain says.

-1 Australian brand
+1 Australian brand2 Australian brand Camilla

 3 colourful floral kaftan